AndroidSim/Virtual-Experiments/README.md

 This directory contains various scripts to analyze data resulting from an experiment, and the directory, Plotting, contains various scripts to plot raw or derived data.
 ## Utilities
 This directory contains various scripts, mainly mathematical procedures, that are involved in analyses.

-I either entirely wrote or contributed to all script files in the above directories.
-This is still a work in progress.